spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 the token amount will be deducted from the sender's account and added to the recipient's account.

-Ignite's message scaffolding lets you create new types of messages and add them to your chain.
+Spellshape's message scaffolding lets you create new types of messages and add them to your chain.
 For example:

-  ignite scaffold message add-pool amount:coins denom active:bool --module dex
+  spellshape scaffold message add-pool amount:coins denom active:bool --module dex

 The command above will create a new message MsgAddPool with three fields: amount (in tokens), denom (a string), and active (a boolean).
 The message will be added